Xbox Series X restock update today: Track on Twitter, Walmart, GameStop and more

 Xbox Series X restock should be easier to find in the coming days.
-Rumors indicate that Target will begin to offer Xbox Series X restock the moment the retailer receives inventory.
+Target will now offer Xbox Series X restock the moment the retailer receives inventory.
 (As opposed to choosing specific dates for a "drop").
 In addition, other retailers like Microsoft and Walmart should receive stock in the coming days.

 So we're here to help by tracking the latest Xbox Series X restock rumors, tips, and drops.
 We've also pulled together a list of U.S. retailers so you have a one-stop shop for finding where to buy the Xbox Series X and Series S.